grubwuf/rarewasayapp/README.md

 # rarewasay world

-📦 full-blown rarewasay app, so you can express your inner rarewasay
+📦 *rarewasay world is a simple, intuitive app where you can connect with your inner rarewasay, built in csharp.*

-# ✨ features
+# features

-login/registration page
+login/registration page backed up with local encryption 💡

-a continous LIVE FEED of rarewasay's videos!
+a continous 🔴 **live feed** of rarewasay's videos!

 ⚡ compiled in c#